UN INT Intro Text w/ Responsive Image - *Important Note* You must UNLINK this shared library component before making page-specific customizations.

 Polar Bears International (PBI)—an organization that claims to care about wildlife—has teamed up with Canada Goose to promote a collection of coyote fur–trimmed and down-filled jackets.

-Canada Goose sells fur from coyotes who can suffer in traps for days and face blood loss, shock, dehydration, frostbite, gangrene, and attacks by predators.
-Those who don't succumb to the elements, infection, or attacks by predators are often shot, strangled, stomped on, or bludgeoned to death when the trapper returns.
+Canada Goose sells fur from coyotes who can suffer in traps for days with broken bones and lacerations.
+Trapped coyotes can face blood loss, shock, dehydration, frostbite, gangrene, and attacks by predators.
+Those who don't succumb to the elements, infection, or attacks are often shot, bludgeoned, or killed in some other violent manner when the trapper returns.

-Please, speak up for coyotes and geese who suffer greatly to make fur-trimmed and down-filled jackets and ask PBI to end its partnership with Canada Goose now.
+Please, speak up for coyotes and geese who suffer greatly for the fur and down stolen to make jackets, and ask PBI to end its partnership with Canada Goose now.